 Cooking the Camp Oven Roast Lamb

-After the lamb has marinated, it’s time to cook it in your camp oven.
+After the lamb has marinated, it’s time to cook the camp oven roast lamb.
 Here’s a tip: cook for one hour per kilogram of lamb, and don’t be afraid to let it go longer for extra tenderness.

 For this recipe, I’m using Hotshot Briquettes from Bunnings, and my Iron & Fire camp oven fire pit.
 I lit the briquettes using a heat bead chimney and some firelighters.